-- If it improves your course grade, your lowest exam grade is replaced by 1⁄2 of your final exam grade (not to exceed 80 points as a replacement grade).
-This is a replacement on a percentage equivalent basis, not to exceed 100%. - NO MAKE-UP EXAMS.
-Absence earns a grade of 0.
+- If it improves your course grade, your lowest exam grade is replaced on a percentage equivalent basis by your final exam grade (not to exceed 100%). - NO MAKE-UP MIDTERM EXAMS: Absence earns a grade of 0.
 One such grade of 0 for absence would be the lowest exam score that gets replaced by the percentage equivalent grade on the final exam.
-Students should try to avoid exam absences as an exam absence would prevent replacement of the grade on another midterm that had a poor grade.
+Try to avoid exam absences as grade replacement for an exam absence prevents replacement of a low grade on another exam.

-FINAL EXAM: 2 hours; 160 points; mandatory; comprehensive: includes ALL material covered during the quarter No early/late final exams.
-The college policy is that the final exam must be given at the official time indicated in the college schedule and on the first page of this syllabus.
+FINAL EXAM: 2 hours; 160 points; mandatory ; comprehensive: includes ALL material covered during the quarter No early/late final exams.
+College policy is that the final exam must be given at the official time indicated in the college schedule and on the first page of this syllabus.
 Plan your schedule now to be available for the final exam on that date and time.